phluid61/internet-drafts/http2-encoded-data/draft.md

 # Security Considerations

-Further to the Use of Compression in HTTP/2 ({{I-D.ietf-httpbis-http2}}, Section 10.6), intermediaries MUST NOT apply compression to DATA frames, or alter the compression of `ENCODED_DATA` frames, other than decompressing, unless additional information is available that allows the intermediary to identify the source of data.
-In particular, frames that are not compressed cannot be compressed.
+Further to the Use of Compression in HTTP/2 ({{I-D.ietf-httpbis-http2}}, Section 10.6), intermediaries MUST NOT apply compression to `DATA` frames, or alter the compression of `ENCODED_DATA` frames other than decompressing, unless additional information is available that allows the intermediary to identify the source of data.
+In particular, frames that are not compressed cannot be compressed, and frames that are separately compressed can only be merged into a single compressed frame if they occupy the same segment.

 # IANA Considerations